Itvisors/mendix-DataTables/README.md

 - Selection changed microflow, to implement functionality similar to 'listen to grid'
 - Define buttons to work with the selected rows.
 Each button will call a microflow, which receives the current selection.
 - Place buttons in another container to put them together with other page elements, like a new button that sits in a container above the widget.
+- Enable/disable buttons depending on a boolean or enum value.
+- Style rows or cells depending on data in the row.
+The demo project has an example of this in the Data Types demo.

 ## Limitations